-Assessment and moderation
+Assessment and quality assurance

 The QCAA manages the procedures for student certification and issues certificates of achievement, such as the Queensland Certificate of Education (QCE) and Queensland Certificate of Individual Achievement (QCIA), and provides certified copies of certificates and other educational results.

 The QCAA is responsible for deciding equivalency for school qualifications obtained at educational institutions outside Queensland.

 It also records achievements in approved areas of learning and reports data on a range of enrolment and assessment outcomes.

 The QCAA conducts and commissions research and undertakes policy analysis in areas such as syllabus development and evaluation, assessment, testing and certification.

 QCAA-produced research reports are published as they become available.